Lojja: Season 2

 Agnivo Niyogi of The Telegraph reviewed the series and noted "This is Priyanka Sarkar’s series and she owns the screen without once needing to raise her voice."
 He added "Verbal abuse — often dismissed as just words — is positioned here not as the prelude to violence, but as violence itself.
 The series makes space for the quieter cruelties that women endure — a backhanded compliment meant to wound."
 He applauded the way in which the series positions abuse not as a single act but as a systemic design but he bemoaned Chattopadhyay's portrayal of Partha, the excessive verbal signposting in the dialogues and the underexplored flashbacks.

 Dolonchapa Dasgupta of Anandabazar Patrika rated the series 7/10 stars and wrote "As a series, Lojja is nothing special, but the scriptwriter and director deserve praise for their choice of the subject.
 Despite having plenty of loopholes, it speaks the story of victim women.
 It has been unnecessarily prolonged, which has weakened the script and thr series has lost its original purpose."
 She praised Dipankar Dey's performance and the outside courtroom scene at the end but bemoaned Priyanka's acting as monotonous and criticized the ending for not being practical.

 Sandipta Bhanja of Sangbad Pratidin reviewed the series and praised Aditi Roy for her direction, Samragnee Mukhopadhyay for the writing, and Priyanka and Anujoy's acting skills.
 She also applauded the presence of Dipankar De, but bemoaned the over explanatory dialogues in certain scenes and the excessive use of the word "verbal abuse" in Anujoy's dialogues.
 Parama Dasgupta of Aajkal reviewed the series and praised the subject of the series, screenplay, dialogues and praised the director and writer duo for exposing the mental taboos deeply instilled in our society.
 She applauded the performance of the whole cast but criticized the loopholes in certain parts of the series and the hurried ending.

 Shatakshi Ganguly of IWMBuzz rated the series 3/5 stars and wrote "Lajja 2 is a well-intentioned but undercooked dish.
 It has flavour, thanks mainly to Priyanka’s grounded performance and attempts a bold conversation.
 However, with characters that lack depth and a narrative that forgets to breathe, it remains a series that could have been so much more.
 It raises its voice, yes, but it doesn’t quite roar."
-She praised it for the unapologetic display of verbal abuse and it's effects but bemoaned it's character crafting.
+She praised it for the unapologetic display of verbal abuse and its effects but bemoaned its character crafting.